k2datascience/ds-foundations/0-environment.md

 You will be using the Jupyter Notebook almost every day of the bootcamp.

-[Here is a quick start guide](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html).
-Jupyter will already be installed with Anaconda, so read section 1 and 3.
+[Quick Start Guide](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html).
+Jupyter will already be installed with Anaconda, so read chapter 1 and 3.

 ---